Color-Changing Snowflake Window Clings (with Free Printable!)

 Update: Burnt-Out Snowflakes

 It would seem that after a little while, the pigment from the glue does get burnt out.
-Our snowflakes eventually went white and stopped changing colours.
+Our snowflakes eventually went white and stopped changing colors.

 The window we placed ours on was exposed to strong, direct sunlight for most of the day, so perhaps that had something to do with it?